Mathenda/Events-System-Docs/docs/intro.md

 :::danger[Troubleshooting]
 if you run into an error similar to:  cannot be loaded because running scripts is disabled on this system

-please make sure to run powershell as administrator and run the following command:
+please make sure to run powershell as administrator and run:
 ```bash
   Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```